metabase/metabase/docs/users-guide/04-visualizing-results.md

 #### Line, bar, and area charts
 These three charting types have very similar options, which are broken up into the following:
-* Data: choose the fields you want to plot on your x and y axes.
+* **Data** — choose the fields you want to plot on your x and y axes.
 This also allows you to plot fields from unaggregated tables.
-* Display: here's where you can make some cosmetic changes, like setting colors, and stacking bar or area charts.
+* **Display** — here's where you can make some cosmetic changes, like setting colors, and stacking bar or area charts.
-* Axes: this is where you can hide axis markers or change their ranges.
+* **Axes** — this is where you can hide axis markers or change their ranges.
-* Labels: if you want to hide axis labels or customize them, here's where to go.
+* **Labels** — if you want to hide axis labels or customize them, here's where to go.

 #### Pie charts
 The options for pie charts let you choose which field to use as your measurement, and which one to use for the pie slices.
 You can also customize the pie chart's legend.